 – Show empathy and a willingness to understand or learn from others’ lived experiences

 – Become more self-aware about their own strengths and weaknesses, and consider how their actions and behaviors can affect others

 – Know what works and what doesn’t in gaining consensus and building influence

 – Develop people and demonstrate commitment towards their growth

-– Convey a vision of servant leadership to executives and staff
+– Convey a vision of servant leadership to executives, managers and staff

 – Make the existing organizational structure compatible with the vision